Media asset upload overview

 Supported file formats

-IMS supports uploading videos, audio files, images, and auxiliary media assets, such as captions and fonts.
-You can upload local files, or online files by pulling them from a URL or importing them from Object Storage Service (OSS).
-The supported file formats are listed below:
+IMS supports uploading videos, audio files, images, and auxiliary media assets such as captions and fonts.
+Upload local files directly, or pull online files from a URL or import them from OSS.

 Media type